Georgia State Flag

 What is a Certified Application Counselor Designated Organization (CDO)?

-A certified CDO is an organization selected by the State of Georgia to support CAC activities.
-Certified CDOs have three main roles:
+A CDO is an organization selected by the State of Georgia to support CAC activities.
+CDOs have three main roles:

 • Supervise CACs.